 \subsection{Skeleton Layout}

-We follow a similar setup as in \cite{solomon2015convolutional}.
-Suppose we have a point cloud $\mu \in \mathcal{P}(M = \mathbb{R}^3)$ and a graph $G=(V,E)$ representing the topology of the shape that the cloud is reflecting.
-Then, the skeleton layout problem is finding particular embeddings of the nodes $y(\nu): \nu \rightarrow \mathbb{R}^{3}$ that can relate the skeleton to the geometry of the point cloud.
-From a computational point of view, we can regard the skeleton as a regularized mean of the point cloud.
-On the one hand, we expect the skeleton to have (i) a small reconstruction error with the original cloud; on the other hand, the skeleton itself has to have (ii) a clear shape and (iii) certain smoothness.
-The three terms of (\ref{eq:reg_curve_branch}) respectively satisfy these requirements.
+\ignore{We follow a similar setup as in \cite{solomon2015convolutional}}.
+Suppose we have a point cloud $\mu \in \mathcal{P}(\mathbb{R}^3)$ and a graph $G=(V,E)$ representing the topology of the shape.
+Then, the problem is finding particular embeddings of the nodes $y(\nu): \nu \rightarrow \mathbb{R}^{3}$ that can relate the graph to the geometry of the point cloud. \ignore{On the one hand, we expect the skeleton to have (i) a small reconstruction error with the original cloud; on the other hand, the skeleton itself has to have (ii) a clear shape and (iii) certain smoothness.
+The three terms of (\ref{eq:reg_curve}) respectively satisfy these requirements.}

-Now, consider the human shape point cloud~\cite{anguelov2005scape} in Fig.~\ref{fig:skel} top left.
-We initial a rough embedding of a graph by fixing its ends $V_0 \subset V$ to certain known positions $y_{\nu \in V_0}$ which are head, hands, and feet in this example, and set the rest of nodes evenly distribute along their branch.
-Our goal is to embed the nodes $\nu \in V \backslash V_0$ in this $\mathbb{R}^3$ space by applying (\ref{eq:reg_curve_branch}).
-Because the weight of each centroid determines its boundaries with other centroids, it has to be adjusted to the local density of the point cloud so that all the centroids could lay on the skeleton with roughly an even interval in between.
+Now, consider the human shape point cloud in Fig.~\ref{fig:skel} top left.
+We initial a rough embedding of a graph by fixing its ends $V_0 \subset V$ to certain known positions $y_{\nu \in V_0}$ which are head, hands, and feet in this example, and set the rest of nodes evenly distribute along their branches.
+Our goal is to embed the nodes $\nu \in V \backslash V_0$ in this $\mathbb{R}^3$ space by applying (\ref{eq:reg_curve}).
+Because the weight of each centroid determines its boundaries with other centroids, it has to be adjusted to the local density of the cloud so that all the centroids could roughly evenly lay on the skeleton.